Braking protons at the EIC: from invisible meson decay to new physics searches

 The signal cross section, namely single pseudoscalar production, can eventually be validated using meson decays into well-measured visible channels, resulting in a smaller theoretical uncertainty on the signal yield.
 This approach is viable in our case thanks to the reliable reconstruction of the final-state system $X$ and the good invariant-mass resolution for all visible states.
 Notably, such a robust data-driven strategy can also facilitate precision measurements of rare Standard Model meson decays.

-The EIC reach for invisible decays of $\pi^{0},\eta,\eta'$, assuming that only a single meson species contributes to the signal yield (which is often true for particular parameters of the model Eq.~\eqref{eq:Lagr_alp}), is summarized in Tbl.~\ref{tab:mesons}.
-For the Baseline selection, we find the improvement for invisible $\eta^{(\prime)}$ decays over existing bounds as large as $\cO(10^{4})$.
+The EIC reach for invisible decays of $\pi^{0},\eta,\eta'$, assuming that only a single meson species contributes to the signal yield (which is often true for particular parameters of the model Eq.~\eqref{eq:Lagr_alp}), is summarized in Tbl.~\ref{tab:mesons} (the analogous results for vector mesons may be found in the SuM).
+For the Baseline selection under the background free estimate, we find the improvement for invisible $\eta^{(\prime)}$ decays over existing bounds as large as $\cO(10^{4})$.
 In addition, the EIC sensitivity to $\pi^0\to$inv is expected to be $\sim 2$ times stronger than the current bound.
 Utilizing the Optimal selection would further improve the sensitivity by a factor of $\simeq 30$ for $\pi^{0}$ and $\simeq 5-8$ for $\eta^{(')}$.
+For the $\pi^0$ channel, the Optimal setup probes somewhat lower $\sqrt{s_{\gamma^{*}p}}$ values, where our production framework discussed in Ref.~\cite{Balkin:2026whv} is less robust and subject to large uncertainties.
+However, this can be systematically studied by using visible $\pi^0$ decays of the same kinematics, which will be collected at the EIC.

 The EIC probes the sum of the on-shell and off-shell ALP contributions in a complementary way, without the ability to disentangle them within a single energy run.
 The on-shell ALP signal yield scales as $\BR(a\to\text{inv})/f^2_a$, while the off-shell ALP yield scales as $g_{a\chi}^2/f_a^2$.
 Combining this with $\Gamma_{\text{vis.}}\ll \Gamma_{a\to\bar{\chi}\chi}/g^2_{a\chi}$, we find that the on-shell ALP production is the main probe for small values of $g_{a\chi}$, while the off-shell ALP dominates for $g_{a\chi}\sim\cO(1)$.
 In addition, the ALP mass reach of the two contributions is different as the off-shell production can probe masses above the mother meson at the $\cO(10\,\GeV)$ scale, see SuM.